glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 ## Submitter Section

 *The submitter section is meant for the person creating the PR.
-Please provide all the information requested and take all the actions directed.
+Please provide all the information requested and take ALL the actions directed.
 The goal is to produce a PR that is ready-to-go and need only be merged once approved.*

 #### Document details about the change and/or link to any existing documents with that information.